Corryong: Climate

+Corryong has a borderline oceanic / humid subtropical climate (Köppen Cfb / Cfa) with warm to hot, dry summers that are chilly by morning and cool, wet winters with persistent cloud cover.
+The seasonal range of maximum temperatures between January and July, is especially marked.
+Sleet occurs in winter and snow may also occur.

+The airport site is somewhat lower and flatter than the now-decommissioned town site, attaining greater extremes in temperature.
+Since 2006 there is a general increase in rainfall with a newfound tendency to fall in the summer months (though still retaining a winter peak).

 Sport

 Golfers play at the Corryong Golf Club on Donaldson Street, a nine-hole course.

 The town is the centre of the Upper Murray Football League, an Australian Rules Football competition which began in 1893.
 Corryong is home to two of the three foundation clubs: Corryong FC, which has been based in the town from 1893 and Federal FC, formerly the Mount Elliot Miners and renamed in 1901 to celebrate the Federation of Australia and moved to be fully based at Corryong around the same time.